Anindya711/udacity_cicd_project/README.md

 This repositry demonstrate:

-Deploying the app in Azure CloudShell
+>> Deploying the Flask app in Azure CloudShell
-Deploying the app as a web server using Azure App Service.
+>> Deploying the Flask app as a web server using Azure App Service.
-Once anything has been changed (commits) in the github repositry, it will trigger an action for test automation (CI).
-A pipeline has been created using Azure DevOps tool, and also any changes will be tested in the pipeline and deployed to app service.
-All these steps are explianed well in the demo below.
+>> Demonstrate CI using GitHub actions for a sample python application.
+>> Demonstrate CD using Azure Devops pipeline.

 ## Project Plan
 <TODO: Project Plan